laravel-enso/documentation/docs/frontEnd/switch.md

 - `disabled`, `boolean`, optional, default `false`, if true, the control is disabled
 - `value`, `boolean|number`, required, the value of the component

+Events:
+- `input`, emitted when the value is changed, with the value/state as payload

 ## Documentation

 For live examples and demos, you may visit [laravel-enso.com](https://www.laravel-enso.com)